brdw/endless/README.md

 Endless
 =======

 Endless is a generic and dynamic REST backend for NoSQL databases with the goal of reducing the need for server side code through convention.
-Most JS code typically interests against an api server providing data via some REST incarnate.
-The Endless project was born out of the realization that these url concepts map naturally so NoSQL key/val stores and Endless exploits this.
+Most JS code typically interacts against an api server providing data via some REST incarnate.
+The Endless project was born out of the realization that these url concepts map naturally so NoSQL key/val stores.
 With a few simple conventions you can dynamically create your backend from your JS code in a scalable way.

 Currently Endless isn't suitable for production as it provides no data security, however Endless makes for an excellent hacking and prototyping platform when your data is tighly coupled to your app and installed in a secure location.
 We hope to change this in coming versions.